L I N K E - N e w s l e t t e r , 2 0 0 2

 RUMOURS

 Visa and Mastercard are in the works, and I should be available to take credit card orders by the end of July.
-You heard it here first, but you didn't hear it from me.

 Will I be able to take online orders?
 That's a totally different animal.
 E-merchants make credit card companies nervous, because 22% of all online credit card orders are bogus, fraudulent, or incorrect.
 That's almost 1 in 4.
 The industry standard for over-the-counter credit card fraud is 5%.
-As you can see, that's a lot of chargebacks and hassle for a few more sales.
+That's a lot of chargebacks and hassle for a few more sales.
 Credit card companies require secure e-business websites, and have people hired specially to try and break your site.
 Since I don't know one end of a CGI script from another, I'll have to call on the expertise of someone who can make it simple and secure for you, the customer.

 If I continue to treat the website as an online catalogue and use it to take mail orders, that would offer the best of both worlds.
 There is a PDF order form in the works, but don't expect to see that until the pumpkins are ripe.